ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 ```

-The original code can then be fixed as follows
+The original code can then be fixed as follows:

 ```java
 List<Widget> widgets = getWidgets();